Themos Asderis: Managerial career

-Asderis spent a period at Panathinaikos, where he helped them stand alongside the other Constantinopolitan and founding member of AEK Fokiona, Dimitriadis, during the very difficult years of the Occupation.
+Asderis spent a period at the bench of Panathinaikos, where he helped them stand alongside the other Constantinopolitan and founding member of AEK, Fokionas Dimitriadis, during the difficult years of the Occupation.
 With the release of Greece and the restart of the national football championships, came the call from Olympiacos.
-Asderis became the first coach in the history of Greek football to work in all the clubs of the big three (followed by Helmut Senekowitsch and Jacek Gmoch) and at Olympiacos more mature than ever, he won the championship, as well as the Cup in 1947.
+Asderis became the first manager in the history of Greek football to work in all the clubs of the big three (followed by Helmut Senekowitsch and Jacek Gmoch).
+At Olympiacos being more mature than ever, he won the championship, as well as the Cup in 1947.
 Asderis was also part of the technical staff during three of the four spells of Negrepontis on the bench of Greece.
-In 1951 and at the age of 50, the Asderis retired from active role, having done everything in football as a footballer, as a coach and as a referee.
+In 1951 and at the age of 50, the Asderis retired from active role, having done everything in football as a footballer, a manager and a referee.
 He had written his name in the history of both AEK Athens and Olympiacos with a domestic double.

 Personal life

 Asderis had a wife name Marika who was an agent of Panathinaikos.
-He lived a life full of football that ended on 22 March 1975, when he left his last breath in Athens.
+He ran a book and stationery shop with a lottery agency in Pangrati.
+On 21 March 1975, Asderis collapsed and died on the pavement on his way home from his shop.